anqixxx/lora-pet-tracker/README.md

 ![Base Station](base/images/basestation.png)

 This includes the following features.
-For more detailed information, check out the seperate README in the /base folder
+For more detailed information, check out the [Base Station README](base/README.md) in the /base folder
 - LoRa reception & decoding
 - Command transmission to node
 - Real-time dashboard (optional)